operator-framework/operator-lifecycle-manager/DEVELOPMENT.md

 $ make e2e-local
 ```

-**NOTE:** Command `make e2e-local` supports Minikube and Kind environments.
-If you want to run the e2e tests on Minikube, you need to make sure Minikube is deployed in the local environment.
-If you want to run the e2e tests on Kind, you need to make sure Kind is deployed in the local environment and switch the kubeconfig to an existing Kind cluster.
+**NOTE:** If you want to run the e2e tests, you need to make sure Kind is deployed in the local environment and switch the kubeconfig to an existing Kind cluster.

 To run a specific e2e test locally: